 In 2015, the major variables in determining our net increase in cash and cash equivalents and marketable securities were our net earnings, depreciation and amortization of fixed assets, increase in accounts receivable and accounts payable, purchases of property, plant and equipment, payments of cash dividend and the repurchase of common stock.
 Other variables which in the past have had a significant impact on our change in cash and cash equivalents and marketable securities are purchases of companies and proceeds from borrowings and payments of long-term debt.
 As discussed in results of operations, our net earnings may be influenced by many factors.
 Depreciation and amortization of fixed assets is primarily determined by past purchases of property, plant and equipment although it could be impacted by a significant acquisition.
-Purchases of property, plant and equipment are primarily determined by our ongoing normal manufacturing and marketing requirements but could be increased significantly for manufacturing expansion requirements or large frozen beverage customer needs.
+Purchases of property, plant and equipment although it could be impacted by a significant acquisition.
+Purchases of property, plant and equipment although it could be impacted by a significant acquisition.
+Purchases of property, plant and equipment acturing expansion requirements or large frozen beverage customer needs.
 From time to time, we have repurchased common stock and we anticipate that we will do so again in the future.
 We are actively seeking acquisitions that could be a significant use of cash.
 Although we have no long-term debt at September 26, 2015, we may borrow in the future depending on our needs.